 You're not going to change an election.

-If you if you've got to change ten thousand votes, uh I don't see where they're coming from.
+If you've got to change 10,000 votes, I don't see where they're coming from.

-But but if you only change Michigan, it doesn't matter.
+But if you only change Michigan, it doesn't matter.

 Donald Trump is still the president.

-So this is this is one of those things where they're off, and I think if the Democratic Party is now going to become the party of weird events, uh would would certainly if they if they elect uh Congressman Keith Ellison uh as their national committee chairman, they will be the party of weird ideas.
+And I think if the Democratic Party is now going to become the party of weird events, which certainly, if they elect Congressman Keith Ellison as their national committee chairman, they will be the party of weird ideas.

-Well, didn't he there was a media piece that came out that said that Ellison was actually in favor of you know separate parts of the the United States for black Americans.
+There was a media piece that came out that said that Ellison was actually in favor of separate parts of the United States for black Americans.

 Well, that's exactly the sort of thing I'm talking about.

-I mean, you know, Ellison's a by the way, he's a very attractive, very pleasant guy.
+I mean, you know, Ellison's, by the way, he's a very attractive, very pleasant guy.

-It's happened again now, and uh the British Labour Party is led by a guy so crazy that he currently is 70 points behind the Prime Minister.
+It's happened again now, and the British Labor Party is led by a guy so crazy that he currently is 70 points behind the prime minister.

 Yeah, that's massive.

-Uh and and this is but this is the third time for the British Labor Party where they've under uh Thatcher, uh they had they had what they called the loony left.
+And this is the third time for the British Labor Party where they've, under Thatcher, they had what they called the looney left.

 And one of the reasons Thatcher did so well is she was always portrayed against these people who are crazy.

-Well, you know, if if media covers Ellison's real beliefs, uh, and I'm confident that a number of us will help them, um I can't imagine the Democratic Party picking him uh and and what that would say about where they're going.
+Well, if media covers Ellison's real beliefs, and I'm confident that a number of us will help them, I can't imagine the Democratic Party picking him and what that would say about where they're going.

-I mean, look at what's happened uh since Obama's been president.
+I mean, look at what's happened since Obama's been president.

-Um so I mean it's a an uphill task every way you look at it for them.
+So, I mean, it's an uphill task every way you look at it for them.

 What do you think of Donald Trump?

-He did reach out and say, Well, I don't want to hurt the Clintons, and everywhere I went this weekend, people said to me, Wait a minute, what happened to locker up?
+And everywhere I went this weekend, people said to me, wait a minute, what happened to Locker Up?

 What happened to Drain the Swamp?

-What happened to you know Well, I look I I think I think it's very important to draw a distinction here.
+Well, look, I think it's very important to draw a distinction here.

-If he's saying that as President States, he's not personally going to lead a vendetta against Secretary Clinton.
+If he's saying that as President of the United States, he's not personally going to lead a vendetta against Secretary Clinton.

-So my hope is that what he's saying is that while he personally is not going to be uh trying to go after Hillary, he's gonna have a hands-off approach and allow the appropriate uh figures to make the decisions based on the merits and in terms of re-establishing the rule of law.
+So my hope is that what he's saying is that while he personally is not going to be trying to go after Hillary, he's going to have a hands-off approach and allow the appropriate figures to make the decisions based on the merits in terms of reestablishing the rule of law.

-To me, this is uh this isn't even in his purview.
+To me, this isn't even in his purview.

 This is not his call.

-This will be the call of of law enforcement, the FBI, the Justice Department, and the incoming attorney general, and and he shouldn't weigh in one way or the other.
+This will be the call of law enforcement, the FBI, the Justice Department, and the incoming Attorney General, and he shouldn't weigh in one way or the other.

 Am I wrong?